seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

 cross-cutting pass, not where testing starts:

 - [ ] Full CI suite green, including all the tests added incrementally in Steps 1–6.
-- [ ] End-to-end integration test spanning the whole path: write an item just under and just over the configured threshold through a real call site (not the store directly), confirm correct backend placement end-to-end and that only the oversized write logs an overflow entry.
+- [x] End-to-end integration test spanning the whole path (`test/integration/redis_overflow_cache_test.rb`, 5 tests): builds the store via `.build` and installs it as `Rails.cache` exactly as production/development do, then drives the real `Rails.cache` mechanism rather than the store directly — small value → Redis, incompressible large value → disk **and** an overflow log line; the threshold read live from `Seek::Config` on every write (same key routed to disk under a tiny threshold, to Redis under a large one, with the stale copy removed); structured-value round-trip + delete; `clear` empties both backends while leaving a `session:`-style key in another Redis namespace intact; and `delete_matched` exercised through the real `ContentBlob#clear_sample_type_matches` call site against the live overflow store.
+Closes review finding **L5**.
+(Uses an incompressible `SecureRandom.hex` payload where disk placement is asserted, since a repetitive value would compress below the threshold and land in Redis.)
 - [ ] Manual verification (`/verify`): exercise the spreadsheet-explore view, notebook rendering, RightField extraction, and ontology browsing; confirm large payloads land on disk under `tmp/cache` and small/frequent values (dashboard stats, settings, list-item titles) land in